onflow/flow/agendas/2026/sprint-kickoff/Flow-Sprint-Kickoff-01-30-2026.md

 **Done Last Sprint**

-- Assist on security and FCM
+- Assist on security analytics tool and FCM testing
 - Create documentation for flow cadence profile command
 - Add (CI) Caching for Forked Emulator & Test Framework
 - Completed FlowCron documentation

 **This Sprint**

-- Assist on security and FCM
+- Assist on security analytics tool and FCM testing
 - Update CLI Forking Tests To Use Local Emulator Instead of AN